ogdendavis/saratogaspringsdoodles/src/cms/general/policies.md

 ## Deposits

 Deposits are $500, which is applied to the final purchase price of your puppy.
 Deposits are non-refundable, but may be transferred to another litter.
 Deposits can be made by Zelle, Venmo, Good Dog.
+Deposits cannot be refunded for any reason, including missed heats, failed pregnancy, and puppy of choice getting chosen before the buyer completes payment.

 ## Health Guarantee